phoenixframework/phoenix/A_up_and_running.md

 ![Phoenix Welcome Page](/images/welcome-to-phoenix.png)

 If your screen looks like the image above, congratulations!
-You now have working Phoenix application.
+You now have a working Phoenix application.

 Locally, our application is running in an iex session.
 To stop it, we hit ctrl-c twice, just as we would to stop iex normally.